quasipickle/PhileFamilyPlugin/README.md

 Setting this option to `FALSE` will cause `{{ siblings }}` to *only* contain entries for pages.

+####`ancestor_sort`
+Type: *string*
+Default: 'asc'

+If 'asc' _(or anything other than 'desc')_, the 1st ancestor will be the homepage, and the last ancestor will be the parent.

+If 'desc', the 1st ancestor will be the parent, the 2nd the grandparent, etc.

 ## Examples

 Given this content structure: